SyntaxError-JARS/assignments/project-2.md

 -   Java API will be adequately documented (Java Docs and web endpoint documentation [Swagger/OpenAPI])
 -   At least one external API must be leveraged

+# Required Challenges:

+-   Frontend: Needs to leverage either BootStrap-React or MaterialUI
+-   Backend: Deploy the spring boot application to CI/CD pipeline

 # Suggested bonus goals:

 -   Secure your Java API using JWTs